 Designated Diagnostic Providers are designed to support our members in choosing cost-effective and high-value care providers.
-Beginning on July 1, 2021 in select state markets, and subject to state regulatory approval, outpatient diagnostic lab services will covered at the highest tier for members with UnitedHealthcare Designated Diagnostic Provider benefit designs if delivered by Designated Diagnostic Providers.
-Services may not be covered and your patients could be responsible for payment if performed by providers who are not designated.
-UnitedHealthcare will build out access as necessary to help ensure all members and physicians have access to Designated Diagnostic Providers.
+In select state markets, and subject to state regulatory approval, outpatient diagnostic lab services will be paid at the higher tier for members with UnitedHealthcare Designated Diagnostic Provider benefit designs if delivered by Designated Diagnostic Providers.
+If a member has this benefit and receives services from a provider that is not a Designated Diagnostic Provider, services will be paid at the lowest tier/higher cost share according to their plan.
+UnitedHealthcare will build out access as necessary to help ensure members and physicians have access to Designated Diagnostic Providers.

 We will have an icon in our directories that identifies Designated Diagnostic Providers.

-To check member eligibility, you can use our Eligibility and Benefits feature directly within your EMR using Point of Care Assist or on Link.
-Both give you instant access to the latest eligibility and benefits information in real time without needing to pick up the phone.
-Within Link, you can also check coverage dates, policy information and detailed benefit information, as well as access digital ID cards.
+To check member eligibility, you can use our Eligibility and Benefits feature directly within your EMR using Point of Care Assist or on Provider Portal.
+Both give you instant access to the latest eligibility and benefits information in real-time without needing to pick up the phone.
+Within Provider Portal, you can also check coverage dates, policy information and detailed benefit information, as well as access digital ID cards.